 To the extent that the franchisor is obliged to accept assignments following the expiration of the term of the master franchise agreement, it will be required to assume a role that it may not be equipped to assume, namely that of franchisor in a foreign country in which it will not have the benefit of an established organisation to support its activities.
 Moreover, it may very well be assuming obligations that have been incurred by the subfranchisor vis-à-vis its sub-franchisees.
-Thus, if the sub-franchisor has entered into an agreement with a sub-franchisee waiving its rights to receive royalties, the franchisor will be bound by such an agreement notwithstanding the fact that it may not be aware of it.
-To the extent that the subfranchise agreement, the franchisor that has assumed the rights and obligations of the sub-franchisor under that agreement might very well be faced with a law-suit.
+Thus, if the sub-franchisor has entered into an agreement with a sub-franchisee waiving its rights to receive royalties, the franchisor will be bound by such an agreement notwith-standing the fact that it may not be aware of it.
+To the extent that the subfranchisor is in default with respect to one of its obligations under a subfranchise agreement, the franchisor that has assumed the rights and obligations of the sub-franchisor under that agreement might very well be faced with a law-suit.
 While it might be true that the franchisor would have recourse against the sub-franchisor in the circumstances, in most instances such a recourse may prove to be illusory.